terrymorse58/wsi-coding-challenge/README.md

 The page layout and dimensions of the product cards are responsive to viewport width changes.

-The product carddefault width is 354 pixels, which will display 3 columns of cards on a viewport at least 1200 pixels wide.
+The product card default width is 354 pixels, which will display 3 columns of cards on a viewport at least 1200 pixels wide.

 When the viewport is 776-999 pixels wide, two columns will be